 Fellowships are great ways for students to obtain funding to pursue summer public interest employment opportunities.

-Equal Justice Works (EJW) is a nation-wide organization funding independent grant proposals for student to obtain public interest work.
-It also funds post-graduate fellowships.
+Equal Justice Works (EJW) is a nation-wide organization that funds students’ independent grant proposals for public interest work.
+EJW also funds post-graduate fellowships.

-Mitchell Hamline’s financial aid office has information for graduating students about loan repayment programs for alumni working in public interest jobs.
+Mitchell Hamline’s Financial Aid Office has information about loan repayment programs for students and alumni working in public interest jobs.

 PSJD is a national resource for law students and attorneys interested in public service.
 Among other resources, PSJD includes an extensive jobs database with a variety of public interest opportunities, include paid and unpaid internships, fellowship opportunities, and more.
 Mitchell Hamline is already a subscribing member, so to utilize this resource, students can create an account using their Mitchell Hamline email.